March 1982 Palestinian general strike: Contemporary assessments

 According to William Claiborne of the Washington Post: "coupled with the deportation in 1980 of two other pro-PLO mayors and the imposition of "town arrest" travel restrictions on several other outspokenly nationalistic Arab leaders, the recent actions have stripped the West Bank of most of the leaders elected six years ago in what Israel then hailed as the first truly free elections Palestinians had ever enjoyed."
 Claiborne further stated that it was surprising that "the Israeli campaign was begun at a time of relative calm in the West Bank - a calm that has been shattered."
 Arthur Hagopian of The Canberra Times warned that the relative calm that returned following the end of the strike was "deceptive, for beyond every shop window larks the shadow of an Israeli police man, truncheon in hand, helmet thrown back," and that Palestinian "seething discontent" had "by no means run its course."
 Hagopian also warned that "neither side seems so far to have heard of the word 'compromise.'"
+Geoffrey Godsell of The Christian Science Monitor argued that "Israel's timing has been astute.
+It knows Egypt's hands are tied because the Egyptian government will do nothing likely to give the Israelis a pretext for not completing the withdrawal from Sinai.
+It knows that 1982 is a congressional-election year in the US, which can only add to the inhibitions against effective pressure by the Reagan administration.
+It knows, too, that European protest is in effect a bark without a bite."